vmencik/akka-graal-config/README.md

 Compatibility
 -------------
-Current version of the artifacts was tested with akka-actor 2.5.25, akka-http 10.1.8, GraalVM 19.0.2 and Scala 2.12.8.
+Current version of the artifacts was tested with:

+  * akka-actor 2.5.25
+  * akka-http 10.1.8
+  * GraalVM 19.0.2
+  * Scala 2.12.8 and 2.13.0

 The reflection configuration and the substitution are tightly coupled with Akka internals and will likely to be updated for future versions.

-There are currently no artifacts for Scala 2.13.x because it too will require different configuration than Scala 2.12.x.
+The artifacts are cross-published for Scala 2.13 and Scala 2.12.